-There are two ways to add new contacts in Zoho Inventory:
+There are multiple ways in which you can add new customers/vendors in Zoho Inventory:

-To add a new contact in Zoho Inventory:
+To add a new customer in Zoho Inventory:

-Click the button in the top-right corner of the contact page.
+Click the button in the top-right corner of the page.

-Enter the basic information such as the name of the Primary Contact, Company Name, Contact Display Name, Contact Email, Contact Phone, Website information and Contact Type.
+Enter the basic information such as the name of the Customer Type, Primary Contact, Company Name, Customer Display Name, Customer Email, Customer Phone and Website information.

 |Primary Contact||It refers to the main contact to whom the transactions will be created.|